nh-server/switch-guide/docs/extras/alternate_bootsetups.md

     3. Copy `fusee-primary.bin` to the atmosphere folder on your SD card
     4. Copy the `bootloader` folder from the Hekate `.zip` file to the root of your SD card
     5. Copy `hekate-ipl.ini` to the `bootloader` folder on your SD card
-    6. Setup is complete, now you can boot CFW by injecting `hekate.bin`
+    6. Setup is complete, now you can boot CFW by injecting the hekate_ctcaer `.bin` file from the Hekate zip

 &nbsp;